 sleeping in Buddhist temples

-Here’s another option, but don’t think it will be as straight forward as in Thailand.
+Here’s another option, but don’t think it will be as straightforward as in Thailand.
 First of all, Buddhist temples in Cambodia don’t receive any aid from the government and survive on the donation of people that are amongst the poorest in the world.
 No fancy stuff here, toilets are usually very basics, even for monk’s standards.
 Monks may ask you for a donation, if they don’t consider leaving it anyway.

 Worst of all, at least in our experience, is being woke up one hour before dawn by the preparation for the morning prayer, if you are a heavy sleeper you may not notice, but no chance you’ll oversleep the huge drum being played at dawn.
 So if you’re up for an early rise and want to try the experience, well do it, at least once.
 But if a good night of sleep is what you’re after my advice is to stick to guesthouses and resort to temples only if you have no other choice.

-When we did it we left a 4USD donation (the elder monk asked for it), just two more dollars and we could had had a real bed, a shower, and sleep as long as we wanted, if only there was a guesthouse there…
+When we did it we left a 4USD donation (the elder monk asked for it), just two more dollars and we could have had a real bed, a shower, and sleep as long as we wanted, if only there was a guesthouse there…

 Phnom Penh, Siem Raep and maybe Kampot and Sihanoukville are the only places where you could have a chance to find couchsurfers or warmshower hosts.
 Volunteering instead is pretty easy, with a lot of associations, some a little shady, some with plenty of good feedback, to whom you can lend your skills and time in exchange for shelter, food, and experience.

-Some of this ask you a fee to volunteer, I feel I wouldn’t trust them, unless you really know where do your money end up, moreover, this article is about budget travel so I assume you don’t want to pay to volunteer.
+Some of this ask you a fee to volunteer, I feel I wouldn’t trust them, unless you really know where does your money end up, moreover, this article is about budget travel so I assume you don’t want to pay to volunteer.

 eateries and restaurants